broadinstitute/wfl/docs/docs/server.md

-# Zero Server
+# WorkFlow Launcher Server

-We now have the basics of Zero running as a server in Google App Engine (GAE).
+We now have the basics of WorkFlow Launcher running as a server in Google App Engine (GAE).

 ## Deploy to Google App Engine

-To build and deploy Zero,
+To build and deploy WFL,
 run `./ops/deploy.sh`.

 It's Google Credentials page is here.

 https://console.developers.google.com/apis/credentials?project=broad-gotc-dev

-## Zero server features
+## WFL server features

-The Zero server doesn't do much now.
+The WFL server doesn't do much now.

 - It can configure its secrets and deploy itself.
 - It can authenticate to Google using OAuth2.